Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 Yet, zero-bias anomalies of non-topological origin that closely resemble MBS, and cannot be straightforwardly ruled out, have also been identified.
 Most remarkably, trivial Andreev Bound States (ABS) have been demonstrated to result in zero-bias peaks \cite{LeeNatnano2014}.
 This includes peaks that appear at finite magnetic field and exhibit some degree of pinning to zero bias or near-zero oscillations, both being features that MBS and ABS share.
 Trivial ABS can exist both in the topologically superconducting regime and in the trivial regime, or they can be a result of strong MBS hybridization \cite{KellsPRB2012, Moore2018, vuik2018}.
 Thus ABS can be found in a much wider range of system parameters than MBS.
 Understanding of the full ABS phenomenology is therefore central to the unambiguous demonstration of MBS.

 In this manuscript, we demonstrate that multiple coexisting and coupled ABS can lead to ubiquitous zero-bias peaks that share spectroscopic signatures with MBS.
 Our NbTiN/InSb devices have been designed for Majorana experiments, and they yield tunneling resonances that pin near zero source-drain voltage bias at finite external magnetic field, as expected for MBS.
 However, extended gate voltage sweeps reveal multiple families of states localized near the superconductor.
 We identify these states as being responsible for the omnipresent zero-bias resonances.
 The frequency of occurrence of zero-bias features, i.e. their ubiquity, makes it highly unlikely that all of them originate from topologically superconducting segments of the nanowire.
 A self-consistent multiband model developed in parallel \cite{Woods2019} finds a generic presence of overlapping and coupled trivial ABS for the device geometry used in the experiment.
 The model identifies that trivial ABS can persist near zero bias due to spectral crowding as well as level repulsion.
-Theory does not require strongly hybridized MBS to reproduce the experiment, though it does not rule this mechanism out.